Reviewing Frontline Ltd. (FRO)'s and Scorpio Tankers Inc. (NYSE:STNG)'s results | New Business Observer

 |-3.1%

-The table given features the ratings and recommendations for Frontline Ltd. and Scorpio Tankers Inc.
+In next table is shown Frontline Ltd. and Scorpio Tankers Inc.’s ratings and recommendations.

 |Sell Ratings